 Director of Metabolic and Bariatric Surgery, Sisters of Charity Hospital

-Anyone suffering from obesity is carrying more than just extra weight and the social stigmas that may come with it.
-They are at significantly higher risk for many other health problems.
+Anyone suffering from obesity is carrying more than just extra weight, they are at a significantly higher risk for other serious health problems.

-Excess weight actually compromises the body by forcing organs to work harder than they should for any size or age.
+Excess weight puts pressure on the joints, wearing them down faster, and forces organs to work harder than they should for any size or age.
 As with anything, wear and tear over time can eventually lead to malfunction.
-Some of these effects can be seen or felt.
 Sadly, the most dangerous consequences may not have symptoms and go undetected until it is too late.

 Heart disease is the leading cause of death in the United States.
 Being overweight or obese is one of the main risk factors for problems such as coronary artery disease, stroke, and heart failure.